 Though He was delivered up according to God's determined plan and foreknowledge, you used lawless people to nail Him to a cross and kill Him.Acts 2:23(HCSB)

-The book of Acts in general is a history book that bridges the pre-cross Scriptures of the old testament and gospels – (when the gospel of the kingdom was the main focus of teaching) and the post-cross period - (when God’s full revelation to man had been given through Christ Jesus) – a time when the gospel of the grace of God became the main focus of God’s good news to all men.
+The book of Acts in general is a history book that bridges the pre-Cross Scriptures of the Old Testament and Gospels (when the gospel of the kingdom was the main focus of teaching), and the post-Cross period when God's full revelation to man had been given through Christ Jesus (when the gospel of the grace of God became the main focus of God's good news to all men).

-Too often unbelievers and uninformed Christians consider that the cross of Christ to be a sad occasion when evil triumphed over good – or a time when a good moral teacher was delivered up and His life cut short – causing God to have to quickly think again about how He was going to sort out the mess that man had left Him, following Calvary!
+Too often, unbelievers and uninformed Christians consider the Cross of Christ to be a sad occasion when evil triumphed over good, or a time when a good moral teacher was delivered up and His life cut short, causing God to have to quickly think again about how He was going to sort out the mess that man had left Him, following Calvary!

-God is omnipotent and knows the end from the beginning – it was according to God’s foreknown and predetermined plan that Christ was nailed to a cross and crucified – for the innocent had to be slain for the guilty if the fallen race of man were to be redeemed from their sins.
+God is omnipotent and knows the end from the beginning, and it was according to God's foreknown and predetermined plan that Christ was nailed to a cross and crucified - for the innocent had to be slain for the guilty if the fallen race of man was to be redeemed from its sins.

-Shocking thought this miscarriage of justice was - when the children of men slaughtered their Creator – they actually performed a major part of God’s determined plan of redemption – so that whosever believed on the Lord Jesus Christ would not perish but have everlasting life.
+Shocking though this miscarriage of justice was, when the children of men slaughtered their Creator, they actually performed a major part of God's determined plan of redemption - so that whosoever believed on the Lord Jesus Christ would not perish but have everlasting life.

-How I praise Your name that You take evil and turn it to good – there is no God like unto You and praise the Lord that Your plans and purposes can never be interrupted by evil men, but that You use all things to work towards Your eternal and glorious destiny for man, in Christ’s name I pray, AMEN.
+Heavenly Father, how I praise Your name that You take evil and turn it to good.
+Praise Your name that Your plans and purposes can never be interrupted by evil men, but that You use all things to work toward Your eternal and glorious destiny.
+In Christ's name I pray, AMEN.

 Never miss a post